SRT vs VTT: Which Subtitle Format Should You Use?

 What is SRT?

 SRT (SubRip Subtitle) is a plain text format that stores captions with timestamps.
-It is widely used across video platforms and tools.
+It is the most widely used subtitle format across video platforms, streaming services, and tools.
+If you're looking to add subtitles to your videos, SRT is usually the safest starting point.

 Example: